-The project will assist Emergency Management Teams from the eight counties by using the UVS to assist in the recovery efforts and ensuring the data collected will define those immediate needs so recovery efforts and funds can be provide to aid in the recovery efforts.
+The project will assist Emergency Management Teams from the eight counties by using the Mobile Satellite Communications Center and UVS to assist in the recovery efforts and ensuring the data collected will define those immediate needs so recovery efforts and funds can be provide to aid in the recovery efforts.
 By ensuring the assessment of the regions infrastructure and assessing its strength, weaknesses, opportunities, and threats (SWOT), project staff will contribute to the economic development by providing data to prioritize the recovery efforts.
+In addition, the project will potentially impact middle school students and high school students in the proposed counties in via the STEP and Teen CERT programs in a Pre-Event setting.

-- E. Provide a detailed description of the quantitative evidence demonstrating how the proposed will promote: - Economic recovery The project can support future search, rescue and recovery missions if needed during an emergency as well as support the safety of residents and visitors traveling to the region by providing the following support initiatives to these industries: - O Tourism if a tourist is in distress at a beach as a result of rip currents (normally each month the region experiences at least ten days of dangerous conditions, resulting in a high risk of drownings), a boat has capsized, or there is a fire in one of the many hotels located in the region.
-These are just three scenarios where project staff can provide immediate support to save lives and property during an emergency for the over 2 million tourist visiting the region. - O Airport and airline industry Project staff and the equipment can provide a mobile command center to ensure air traffic safety immediately after a natural phenomenon (hurricane or a tornado) to ensure planes, helicopters, and drones are accounted for and contribute to decrease the potential risk of collisions.
+- E. Detailed description of the quantitative data indicating how the project will be promoted: - Economic recovery The project can support future search, rescue and recovery missions if needed during an emergency as well as support the safety of residents and visitors traveling to the region by providing the following support initiatives to these industries: - Tourism The project team will be able to deploy assets to aid local responders with digital photogrammetry, aerial live video feed, airspace support with the S200-GBSAA, Geospatial Intelligence during high volume events and will be able to facilitate information during evacuations. - O Airport and airline industry Project staff and the equipment can provide a mobile satellite communications center and the S200-GBSAA radar to ensure air traffic safety immediately after a natural phenomenon (hurricane or a tornado) to ensure planes, helicopters, and drones are accounted for and contribute to decrease the potential risk of collisions.
 The project could support potential VIP visits performed by federal, state or international delegations (e.g. support security measures during President Trump's recent visit to Panama City Beach).
 The Northwest Florida Beaches Airport alone received over 900,000 passengers in 2017.
-Other regional airports benefiting from the project are the Destin Fort Walton Beach Airport, as well as, the Pensacola International Airport. - o Insurance companies Considering the region hurricane insured losses latest estimate was \$6.65 billion dollars, the need for specialist to map the damages to is of utmost importance in the economic recovery of the region. - Telecommunications Hurricane Michael highlighted the importance of ensuring a steady line of communication immediately after any disaster.
+Other regional airports benefiting from the project are the Destin Fort Walton Beach Airport, as well as, the Pensacola International Airport. - o Insurance companies Considering the region hurricane insured losses latest estimate was \$6.65 billion dollars, the need for specialist to map the damages is of utmost importance in the economic recovery of the region. - Telecommunications Hurricane Michael highlighted the importance of ensuring a steady line of communication immediately after any disaster.
 During the storm and in its aftermath, the areas impacted by the hurricane lost all communications.
 As a result of this immediate need, the lack of an effective and efficient communication system contributed to delays in the search and rescue missions that could have resulted in saving lives.
+In order to help establish local back-up emergency communications, the project will be able to deploy the Mobile Satellite Communications Center and tether drone/aerostat with local cellular repeating capabilities.
+In addition, the Family Emergency Communications Device being developed at GCSC can be provided to some communities.
 Over reported 30 fatalities were documented as a direct impact of the hurricane. - Enhancement of a Targeted Industry The project will enhance first responder's potential to serve the needs of the community.
 During the aftermath of the hurricane over 1,500 missions were coordinated throughout the region, ranging from search and rescue efforts to provide residents essential first aid kits and food and water.